maruthakumar/enhanced_optimizer/docs/Complete_Workflow_Guide.md

 **Status:** 100% Production Ready - Enterprise Deployment Approved
 **Document Type:** User Guide and Workflow Instructions

+> **DEPRECATION NOTICE**: This workflow uses HeavyDB which is being replaced by
+> Parquet/Arrow/cuDF as per the architecture migration.
+See [docs/architecture.md](./architecture.md)
+> for the new data stack specification.
+This guide remains valid during the transition period.

 ---

 ## Quick Start Guide